Every Hilbert space frame has a Naimark complement: Fusion Frames

 \section{Fusion Frames}

 We next consider general Naimark complements in terms of fusions frames.
-As every frame vector corresponds to a one-dimensional subspace, a frame operator may be viewed as a sum of weighted projections onto these one-dimensional subspaces.
-Fusion frames generalize this to subspaces of different dimensions.
-Specifically, let $\{W_k\}_{k=1}^K$ be subspaces of $\cH_M$ and let $v_k>0$, $k=1,2,\ldots,K$ be positive weights.
-Then $\{W_k,v_k\}_{k=1}^K$ is a {\em fusion frame} for $\cH_M$ if there are constants $0<A\leq B < \infty$ so that
+As a frame operator may be viewed as a sum of weighted orthogonal projections onto the one-dimensional spans of the frame vectors, fusion frames generalize this to weighted projections onto subspaces of arbitrary dimensions.
+Specifically, let $\{W_\ell\}_{\ell=1}^L$ be a family of subspaces in the Hilbert space $\cH_M$, and let $\nu_\ell>0$, $\ell=1,2,\ldots,L$ be positive weights.
+Then $\{W_\ell,\nu_\ell\}_{\ell=1}^L$ is a {\em fusion frame} for $\cH_M$ if there are constants $0<A\leq B < \infty$ so that

-where $P_k$ is the orthogonal projection onto $W_k$.
+where $P_\ell$ is the orthogonal projection onto $W_\ell$.
 We call $A,B$ the {\em fusion frame bounds}, and if $A=B=1$, this is a {\em Parseval fusion frame}.
 The {\em fusion frame operator} $S:\cH_M\rightarrow \cH_M$ is then given by